Golden Horde: Batu Khan (1242–1256)

-With the new powers afforded to Batu by Möngke, he now had direct control over the Rus' princes.
-However the Grand Prince Andrey II refused to submit to Batu.
+Möngke now had direct control over the Rurikid princes.
+However, Andrey II refused to submit to Batu.
 Batu sent a punitive expedition under Nevruy, who defeated Andrey and forced him to flee to Novgorod, then Pskov, and finally to Sweden.
 The Mongols overran Vladimir and harshly punished the principality.
 The Livonian Knights stopped their advance to Novgorod and Pskov.
-Thanks to his friendship with Sartaq Khan, Batu's son, who was a Christian, Alexander was installed as the Grand Prince of Vladimir by Batu in 1252.
+Thanks to his friendship with Sartaq Khan, Batu's son, who was a Christian, Alexander was installed as the grand prince of Vladimir by Batu in 1252.

 Berke (1258–1266)

 After Batu died in 1256, his son Sartaq Khan was appointed by Möngke Khan.
 As soon as he returned from the court of the Great Khan in Mongolia, Sartaq died.
-The infant Ulaghchi succeeded him under the regency of Boragchin Khatun.
-The khatun summoned all the Rus' princes to Sarai to renew their patents.
-In 1256 Andrey traveled to Sarai to ask for pardon.
-He was once again reappointed as prince of Vladimir-Suzdal.

-Ulaghchi died soon after and Batu Khan's younger brother Berke, who had been converted to Islam, was enthroned as khan of the Golden Horde in 1258.
+The infant Ulaghchi succeeded him under the regency of Boragchin Khatun, Batu's widow.
+The khatun summoned the Rurikid princes to Sarai to renew their patents.
+In 1256, Andrey traveled to Sarai to ask for pardon.
+He was once again reappointed as the grand prince of Vladimir.
+Ulaghchi soon died after a few months and, according to Arabic sources, Boragchin turned to Hulegu for protection.
+Batu's younger brother, Berke, accused Boragchin of high treason and had her executed.
+Berke, who had been converted to Islam, was enthroned as khan of the Golden Horde in 1258.

 In 1256, Daniel of Galicia openly defied the Mongols and ousted their troops in northern Podolia.
 In 1257, he repelled Mongol assaults led by the prince Kuremsa on Ponyzia and Volhynia and dispatched an expedition with the aim of taking Kiev.
 Despite initial successes, in 1259 a Mongol force under Boroldai entered Galicia and Volhynia and offered an ultimatum: Daniel was to destroy his fortifications or Boroldai would assault the towns.
 Daniel complied and pulled down the city walls.
-In 1259 Berke launched savage attacks on Lithuania and Poland, and demanded the submission of Béla IV, the Hungarian monarch, and the French King Louis IX in 1259 and 1260.
-His assault on Prussia in 1259/60 inflicted heavy losses on the Teutonic Order.
+In 1259 Berke launched savage attacks on Lithuania and Poland, and demanded the submission of Béla IV, the Hungarian monarch, and the French king Louis IX in 1259 and 1260.
+His assault on Prussia in 1259–1260 inflicted heavy losses on the Teutonic Order.
 The Lithuanians were probably tributary in the 1260s, when reports reached the Curia that they were in league with the Mongols.

-Mongol agents began taken censuses in the Rus' principalities.
-Novgorod in the far northwest was not counted until winter 1258–59.
-There was an uprising in Novgorod against the Mongol census, but Alexander Nevsky forced the city to submit to the census and taxation.

 In 1261, Berke approved the establishment of a church in Sarai.
+After the death of Alexander Nevsky in 1263, the Novgorodians negotiated with the grand prince for the right to organize tax collection themselves – a proposal the Mongols accepted, provided that the payments continued.
+From the 1260s, local nobles began collecting taxes on behalf of the Mongols.
+To keep Russian nobles on their side, the Mongols allowed them to keep their lands.
+Berke also moved towards Islamic ruling practices and therefore might have applied the dhimmi system, in which a special tax was applied to non-Muslims.